Savernake Forest

 Visitor information

-Discover a variety of ancient trees at this historical forest
+Discover ancient trees and a mosaic of habitats in this historical forest

-The history of the forest goes back for a thousand years or more!
-Its long history has left us with an outstanding legacy of old trees, rich landscapes and diverse habitats.
+The history of the forest goes back for a thousand years or more.
+Its long history of human management has created an outstanding legacy of old trees, rich landscapes, and diverse habitats.
 One of the country's oldest trees, the Big Bellied Oak, is very noticeable on the side of the A346.

 Help us protect the forest from wildfire - please do not light BBQs, fires, or camp stoves in the forest.